klintcheng/blockchain/bitcoin/btcd_2.md

 ### 1.3.11. 创建newAddressFunc
 newAddressFunc用于得到一个新的节点地址，里面会用到随机算法。
 ```
 Only setup a function to return new addresses to connect to when not running in connect-only mode.
-The simulation network is always in connect-only mode since it is only intended to connect to specified peers and actively avoid advertising and connecting to discovered peers in order to prevent it from becoming a public test
+The simulation network is always in connect-only mode since it is only intended to connect to specified peers
-network.
+and actively avoid advertising and connecting to discovered peers in order to prevent it
+from becoming a public test network.

 var newAddressFunc func() (net.Addr, error)
 if !cfg.SimNet && len(cfg.ConnectPeers) == 0 {
     newAddressFunc = func() (net.Addr, error) {
         for tries := 0; tries < 100; tries++ {
             addr := s.addrManager.GetAddress()
-            if addr == nil {
-                break
-            }

-            // Address will not be invalid, local or unroutable
-            // because addrmanager rejects those on addition.
-            // Just check that we don't already have an address
-            // in the same group so that we are not connecting
-            // to the same network segment at the expense of
-            // others.
-            key := addrmgr.GroupKey(addr.NetAddress())
-            if s.OutboundGroupCount(key) != 0 {
-                continue
-            }

-            // only allow recent nodes (10mins) after we failed 30
-            // times
-            if tries < 30 && time.Since(addr.LastAttempt()) < 10*time.Minute {
-                continue
-            }

-            // allow nondefault ports after 50 failed tries.
-            if tries < 50 && fmt.Sprintf("%d", addr.NetAddress().Port) !=
-                activeNetParams.DefaultPort {
-                continue
-            }
+            ...
             addrString := addrmgr.NetAddressKey(addr.NetAddress())
             return addrStringToNetAddr(addrString)
         }